Opposition to World War I was ever-present, though it never gained sufficient numbers to challenge the perpetuation of the war.

-1. The initial reaction to the war was one of widespread support, fuelled by the intense nationalism of the period.
+1. The initial reaction to the outbreak of World War I was one of widespread support, fuelled by the intense patriotism and nationalism of the period.

-2. In Britain, political opposition to the war came from the Independent Labour Party, a faction of the larger Labour Party.
+2. In Britain, most of the political opposition to the war came from the Independent Labour Party, a radical faction of the larger Labour Party.

-3. Some women’s rights and suffragette groups also took a leading role in trying to broker a peaceful end to the war.
+3. In Allied nations, some women’s rights and suffragette groups also took a leading role in trying to broker a peaceful, negotiated end to the war.

-5. The International Workers of the World (IWW) was a socialist organisation that agitated against the war, condemning it as an imperial war and calling on workers to boycott military service and participation in war industries.
+5. The International Workers of the World (IWW) was an American-based socialist organisation that agitated against the conflict, condemning it as an imperial war.
+The IWW called on workers to boycott military service and participation in war industries.